uma-universal-money-address/.github/profile/README.md

 ![Github_Header](https://github.com/uma-universal-money-address/.github/assets/1393755/813c6296-1e2b-481b-8abd-33836a823670)

-UMA is open source, global, and enables anyone to send and receive money 24/7 in any fiat or cryptocurrency using their favorite wallet, exchange, or bank.
+UMA lets anyone send and receive money (fiat and crypto) 24/7 using their favorite UMA-enabled wallet, exchange, or bank.
+UMA is global and open source.
 This github org contains repos for the protocol specification as well as SDKs for several different languages.

 ## [Protocol Spec Repository](https://github.com/uma-universal-money-address/protocol)